Using the Mental Health Scales App

 When you are done with the test, tapping on the Summary button will take you to the Summary Screen.
 (See "Summary Screen" below.)

 NOTE: In Client Mode, the "Back" button on the upper left is hidden, as is the tab bar, and the Summary button is disabled.
-To restore the "Back" and Summary buttons, double tap with two fingers on the Questions screen to bring up the Security Screen and use Touch ID if enabled, or enter your password.Return to Table of Contents
+To restore the "Back" and Summary buttons, double tap with two fingers on the Questions screen to bring up the Security Screen and use Touch ID or Face ID if enabled, or enter your password.Return to Table of Contents

 Enter the height, weight, and waist circumference of the subject.
 The Body Mass Index is automatically calculated and displayed with a color code - mauve for below normal, green for normal, orange for above normal, and red for obese.
 The measurement units used by default are the ones chosen in the BMI Units screen under Settings, but you can change them on this screen at any time.

-You can email or print the result of the measurement directly from the test screen.
+You can email, message, or print the result of the measurement directly from the test screen.
 See "Exporting Test Results" below.Return to Table of Contents

 This screen shows a list of test results for the Subject by date and time (in reverse chronological order, latest to earliest) for the chosen scale.
-Tapping on a test result brings up the Questions screen, allowing you to review the results of the test and access the Summary screen.Return to Table of Contents
+Tapping on a test result brings up the Questions screen, allowing you to review the results of the test and access the Summary screen.
+You can also initiate a new test from this screen.Return to Table of Contents

 The summary screen shows the date and time of the test, and the final score, followed by a list of unanswered questions, then a summary of each question and the answer (if any) given.

-You can email or print the result of the test directly from the Summary screen.
+You can email, message, or print the result of the test directly from the Summary screen.
 See "Exporting Test Results".Return to Table of Contents

 Tapping on the Settings tab brings up the initial Settings screen, which allows access to four or five screens of actual settings.